-This is a hybrid, flexible entry class where students are required to access graded activities on blackboard online delivery of instruction.
+This is an online class where students are required to access instructional material and graded activities on Blackboard.
 A typical class will involve general participation by all members in a discussion regarding the mathematical principles and procedures being studied.
 Some small as well as large group activities will be employed, and students are expected to develop as team members as well as individuals.